Stochastic regularized majorization-minimization with weakly convex and multi-convex surrogates: Proof of Lemmas , , and

 Now recall that under the hypothesis in \ref{assumption:A4-w_t}, $w^{n}_{k}=w_{k}\prod_{i=k+1}^{n} (1-w_{i})$ is non-decreasing in $k\in \{1,\dots,n\}$.
 So, $w^{n}_{1}\le \dots \le w^{n}_{n}=w_{n}$.
 Then using \ref{assumption:A2-MC}, we have

 This shows the first bound in \eqref{eq:lem_f_fn_bd_gen}.

-Finally, for $d=1$, the second inequality in \eqref{eq:lem_f_fn_bd_gen} as well as the last part ff the statement are direct consequenes of Lemma \ref{lem:uniform_convergence_asymmetric_weights}, nothing that $w^{n}_{1}\le \dots \le w^{n}_{n}=w_{n}$.
+Finally, for $d=1$, the second inequality in \eqref{eq:lem_f_fn_bd_gen}, as well as the last part of the statement, are direct consequences of Lemma \ref{lem:uniform_convergence_asymmetric_weights}, nothing that $w^{n}_{1}\le \dots \le w^{n}_{n}=w_{n}$.
 Applying this to each of the $d$ coordinates of $\psi$ and applying triangle inequality will imply the assertion.
 Namely, write $\psi = (\psi^{(1)},\dots,\psi^{(d)})^{T}$.
 Then noting that $\psi,\bar{\psi}_{n}$ are uniformly bounded by some constant $M>0$, we have